iter-tools/iter-tools/API.md

 **zip(...[sources](#sourceiterable))**

-Zip receives 2 or more iterables.
-It returns an iterable of entries, each of which contains one item from each of the input iterables.
-The iteration stops when the shortest input iterable is exausted.
+Consumes each `source` in `sources` in parallel, at each step yielding an array with one value from every `source`.
+Stops when the shortest source iterable is exausted.

 ```js
 zip([1, 2], [3, 4], [5, 6, 7]); // [1, 3, 5], [2, 4, 6]